xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/0-appendix.md

 ## Apps

-[Apps](https://developer.twitter.com/en/docs/apps/overview) are placeholders for your keys and [tokens](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens), that you need in order to connect to the Twitter API
+[Apps](https://developer.twitter.com/en/docs/apps/overview) are placeholders for your keys and [tokens](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens), that you need in order to connect to the Twitter API.

 ## Tweet cap